 “We have all known loneliness, and we have found that the answer is community” –Dorothy Day

 Garrett is a Ph.D. student in the Department of History and Sociology.
 He grew up in Pennsylvania and completed his M.A. in sociology at Ohio University.
 Garrett loves being a grad student but thinks the experience can be isolating and stressful.
 “One way of working through the struggles of being a graduate student,” he says, “is to connect with other students that are sharing similar experiences.
 Grad groups is one resource that helps facilitate those connections.”

 “Your time is limited, so don't waste it living someone else's life.
 Don't let the noise of others' opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition.” — Steve Jobs

-Before coming to Georgia Tech, Kaikai got his master’s degree in mechanical engineering from Shanghai Jiao Tong University.
+Before coming to Georgia Tech, Kaikai got his master’s degree in Mechanical Engineering from Shanghai Jiao Tong University.
 His current research is focused on design and experiments on multistable metamaterials that can have acoustic and photonic applications.
-As a Grad Group leader for the second time, Kaikai advises new graduate students to join the Grad Groups and get familiar with all the resources provided on campus.
+As a Group Leader for the third time, Kaikai advises new graduate students to join the Grad Groups and get familiar with all the resources provided on campus.
 "In Grad Groups, new graduate students can learn how to balance life and work, deal with conflicts, and start career planning," he said.
-"All these can help you quickly get accustomed to the graduate life at Georgia Tech and plan for your future."
+"All these can help you quickly get accustomed to graduate life at Georgia Tech and plan for your future."

 Sophie Kay, Ph.D. student, Psychology